Programs

 Honors Research Courses

-The Semester in Exeter program offers two Honors courses that invite students to interdisciplinary undergraduate research related to human well being.
-As “self-interpreting animals” (to use a helpful phrase from the social theorist, Charles Taylor), human existence is inextricably linked to our capacity for meaningful experience and meaning-making activities.
-Human well being is determined by the quality of our meaning-making and the experiences it shapes.
-Our aim is to contribute to both the theory and practice of cultivating human experience.
+The Semester in Exeter program offers two immersive Honors courses that invite students to engage in interdisciplinary undergraduate research centered on human well-being.
+As “self-interpreting animals” (to borrow a phrase from the philosopher, Charles Taylor), our existence and well-being is inextricably linked to our capacity for the first-person experience, making choices, and crafting meaning.
+Our aim will be to make contributions to both the theory and practice of cultivating human experience.

-Flourishing: Cultivating Persons, Cultures, and Environments of Well Being
+Flourishing: Cultivating Persons, Cultures & Environments of Well-being

 Program Excursions Exploring England